Sotheby’s was poised to host what could have been the largest NFT auction ever

 The withdrawal of the collection highlights the iconoclastic aspirations of the Web3 world as it collides with traditional institutions.
 Robert Leshner, creator of DeFi protocol Compound, wrote that it was a “sad day for digital art collectors.”

-Later on Wednesday, a tweet by the pseudonymous collector suggested they may have pulled out because of the auction house’s commission fees.
+Later on Wednesday, a tweet by the pseudonymous collector suggested he may have pulled out because of the auction house’s commission fees.